Louth Navigation: History

-Despite being separated from the sea by a low coastal plain, which made contact with the wider world difficult, Louth had become a prosperous market town with a forward-looking town corporation by the eighteenth century.
-Realising that a link to the North Sea would provide opportunities for trade and expansion, they commissioned the engineer John Grundy Jr. to survey a route in October 1756.
-He suggested a route from Louth to Tetney Haven, and on 28 January 1760, subscriptions were invited to pay for a full survey and an Act of Parliament.
-The fund soon reached £850, and on 18 February 1760 the town clerk approached John Smeaton to carry out this survey.
+Despite being separated from the sea by a low coastal plain, which made contact with the wider world difficult, by the 18th century Louth had become a prosperous market town with a forward-looking town corporation.
+Realising that a link to the North Sea would provide opportunities for trade and expansion, in October 1756 they commissioned the engineer John Grundy Jr. to survey a route.
+He suggested a route from Louth to Tetney Haven, and on 28 January 1760, subscriptions were invited to pay for a full survey and an act of Parliament.
+The fund soon reached £850, and on 18 February 1760 the town clerk approached John Smeaton to carry out the survey.
 Smeaton advised caution, suggesting that they obtained the consent of as many landowners as possible before proceeding with a bill, as opposition in Parliament could be difficult to counter.

 In August, Smeaton reviewed Grundy's plans, which was for a river navigation.
 Cuts would be made to straighten the River Lud, and a sea sluice and lock would be provided where the river joined the Humber.
-The length would be a little over 11 mi, and nine more locks would be required along its course, together with several bridges.
+The length would be a little over 11 mi, and nine locks would be required along its course together with several bridges.
 Costs for different sizes of canal were provided, from £15,590 for a two barge canal to £10,884 for a canal suitable for lighters drawing 2 ft.
-The committee then asked Grundy to accompany them to Lincoln Races, where they would show the plans to the Noblemen and Gentlemen.
+The committee asked Grundy to accompany them to Lincoln Races, where they would show the plans to the noblemen and gentlemen.
 This produced a favourable response, and with little local opposition, the pace of the project slowed.
 The reports were printed in September 1761, and the bill was submitted to Parliament on 6 December 1762.